Density Descent for Diversity Optimization: Experiments

 \textbf{Coverage.} DDS-KDE and DDS-CNF outperform all baselines on LP, Arm Repertoire, and Multi-feature LP.
 They exhibit no statistical difference in performance with the best-performing algorithm on Deceptive Maze (CMA-MAE).
 Notably, DDS-KDE solves Arm Repertoire nearly perfectly, as the maximum coverage in the domain is $80.24\%$.

 We attribute the high coverage of DDS-KDE and DDS-CNF on these domains to the continuity of their density estimate, which prevents DDS-KDE from converging prematurely.
 For example, on LP, our algorithms discover more solutions near the edges of the feature space than CMA-MAE (\autoref{sec:heatmaps}).
-The passive archive maintained by CMA-MAE converges as all the solutions fall in previously discovered cells~\citep{fontaine2020covariance}.
+The passive archive maintained by CMA-MAE converges as all the solutions fall into previously discovered cells~\citep{fontaine2020covariance}.
 In contrast, the continuity of our density estimate and the online buffer updates facilitate DDS algorithms to achieve slow but continual progress in exploring the feature space (\autoref{fig:results}, LP and Arm Repertoire).
 This is because the shape of the continuous density estimate always changes slightly after each iteration of the algorithm.

 For multi-feature LP, we observe that algorithms leveraging continuous representations of the feature space, i.e., DDS and NS, explore the feature space much faster than other algorithms driven by discrete feature space representations, e.g., CMA-MAE (\autoref{fig:results}).
 This is because CMA-MAE is optimizing on a centroidal Voronoi tessellation with 10,000 cells, where each cell has significantly more volume compared to that of a $100 \times 100 $ grid due to the increased dimensionality of the feature space.
 Hence, more solutions map to the same cells, making it more difficult to find solutions outside of previously explored cells.

-These results show that DO algorithms based on continuous density estimates scale better with the dimensionality of the feature space.
+A similar phenomenon was observed in prior work when increasing the dimensionality of the solution space in the LP domain~\citep{fontaine2023covariance}.
+Increased solution dimensionality more heavily distorts the feature mapping and, similarly, causes most solutions to fall in the same cells of the feature space.
+Consequently, the LP domain becomes exceptionally challenging for QD algorithms working with a tessellation (like CMA-MAE), as there is insufficient signal to drive the algorithm towards the boundaries of the feature space.

+DDS-KDE circumvents this limitation of tessellations with its continuous density estimation of the feature space.
+While in tesselation-based algorithms, solutions will fall into the same cell, DDS-KDE will retain the solutions in its buffer, which generates signal to drive the search towards the feature space boundaries.
+Thus, DDS-KDE is more resilient to the distortions of the feature mapping and can better scale with the dimensionality of the feature space.

 \textbf{Cross-Entropy.} DDS-KDE and DDS-CNF outperform\footnote{Recall that lower CE is better as it indicates a more uniform exploration of the feature space (\autoref{sec:design})} all baselines in LP, with the exception of DDS-CNF, whose performance is not significantly different from CMA-MAE.
 On Arm Repertoire and Deceptive Maze, DDS-KDE and DDS-CNF outperform NS.
 However, while DDS-KDE is on par with CMA-MAE on Arm Repertoire , CMA-MAE outperforms DDS-KDE on Deceptive Maze and DDS-CNF on both Arm Repertoire and Deceptive Maze.
 Finally, DDS-KDE outperforms all algorithms on Multi-feature LP, while DDS-CNF outperforms CMA-MAE and MAP-Elites (line).